speckdavid/symk/README.md

 For macOS one can build SymK using the clang or gcc compiler and some additional packages (e.g., `brew install cmake make python3 autoconf automake gcc`).

-Then execute the build step and run the desired configuration (see below for additional configurations)
+Then execute the build step and run the desired configuration (see below for additional configurations).
 ```console
 ./build.py